alyssadata/origin_recognition/06_terms_and_markers.md

 Provenance requires receipts.

 Receipts make derivative use traceable.

+Citation preserves the source-line.

+Citation does not grant permission.

+Derivative use is not authorized by default.

 A later work that follows this same path may require closer comparison.